Garlic 101: Is Garlic Good for Chickens?

 Garlic grows in bulbs underground.
 Each bulb is composed of cloves that are covered in a thin-papery covering.
 The bulb, also called a head, is attached to the roots and the leafy stalks of the garlic plant.
 When harvested, the roots are usually trimmed off and the bulb is snipped off from the leafy stalks.

-Garlic originates from Asia and has been used in ancient medicine for many decades.
+Garlic originates from Asia and has been used in ancient medicine for centuries.
 The benefits of garlic for humans is well-researched, and, surprisingly, the benefits it has for chickens is also fairly research-based.
 Garlic is probably one of the most well-researched poultry supplements as of right now.
+It is even gaining some traction in the organic commercial poultry industry as a natural feed-additive.

 Once garlic is consumed by the chicken, it is quickly metabolized.
 The compounds within the garlic work individually or synergistically, depending on what other compounds are present within the digestive system.
 Also, since garlic is an organic compound, it already contains all the essential enzymes needed for it to be digested correctly.

-Because garlic is fast metabolizing and its benefits are received quickly, it is beneficial for garlic to be supplemented on a regular basis as well.
+Because garlic is fast metabolizing and its benefits are received quickly, it can be used as a supplement on a regular basis.

 These organic compounds give garlic its ability to fight off harmful pathogens while promoting the growth of good bacteria.
 Both allicin and ajoene work by blocking essential enzymes that harmful pathogens need to survive.
 The blocked enzymes inhibit the pathogens from thriving and keep them from overtaking a chicken’s system.
 If given in a high enough dose, the organic compounds can block enough enzymes to actually kill the pathogens.